lucaslois/lucaslois/README.md

 ## Hi there 👋, I'm Lucky.

 I'm a software developer currently living on Argentina 🇦🇷.
-I like to work mostly with web technologies such PHP and Javascript, but i can learn any other language that i need.
+I like to work mostly with web technologies such PHP and Javascript, but I can learn any other language that i need.

 I like to learn new tecnologies, methodologies and best practices to develop better software.